ohmpi/ohmpi/doc/source/source_rst/software/operations/settings.rst

     "sequence_delay": 1, # sleeping time between repeated sequences when calling run_multiple_sequences()
     }

-For more information on these settings, see the API doc for :func:`ohmpi.ohmpi.OhmPi.run_measurement`, :func:`ohmpi.ohmpi.OhmPi.run_measurement` and :func:`ohmpi.ohmpi.OhmPi.run_measurement`
+For more information on these settings, see the API doc for :func:`ohmpi.ohmpi.OhmPi.run_measurement`.

 Also have a look at the different :ref:`strategies`;